WARM: A Weakly (+Semi) Supervised Model for Solving Math word Problems: Our Approach:

 \subsubsection{Left Operand Generation}

-We use the embedding of the current operator $Em(op_{t})$ and the operator hidden state $h^{op}_{t}$ to get a probability distribution over the operands.
-We use a similar gating mechanism as used for generating \textit{operator}.
+We use the embedding of the current operator $Em(op_{t})$ and the operator hidden state $h^{op}_{t}$ to obtain a probability distribution over the operands.
+We employ a similar gating mechanism as used for generating \textit{operator}.

 We sample the left operand $ol_{t}$ from the probability distribution $o^{l}_{t}$.